orbitmines/archive/projects/Project - Research towards Designs (2024).md

 #### Game Intro
 - Quick showcase of the possible worlds
 	- Simple 2d grid spans the screen (from one diagonal to the other)
-	- Some break in the middle ; opening a
+	- Some break in the middle ; 2d grid changes color maybe ; opening a portal in the middle.
+		- You trv
 - Collapse back to a point, interface at rest, waiting for you to start exploring

 #### Open World Generation